Alphalynxjet/COT-Python-Listener/readme.md

 Before using this script, ensure that you have the following:

 - Python 3.x installed on your system.
+Pip installed on your system, to install the dependencies. ( Pip install dependencynamehere )
-- The necessary dependencies installed.
-You can install them using pip:
+- The necessary dependencies installed:

-pip install colorama
+   - colorama

 ## Usage